 Identifying pending reverse tax appeals is a vital component of every commercial real estate transaction.
 This due diligence must include a search for the existence of these increase suits to protect the buyer and seller in transactions.
 Because these suits are only served by regular mail, frequently taxpayers are unaware that they are subject to these lawsuits for months – if not years – after they are instituted.
 Moreover, standard title searches do not include a search of the Tax Court records.

-Skoloff & Wolfe challenges reverse appeal cases on behalf of commercial property owners
+Skoloff & Wolfe, P.C. challenges reverse appeal cases on behalf of commercial property owners

-Skoloff & Wolfe is actively challenging the constitutionality and statutory validity of these cases.
+Skoloff & Wolfe, P.C. is actively challenging the constitutionality and statutory validity of these cases.
 In 2017, the Supreme Court of Pennsylvania declared similar cases unconstitutional under the Pennsylvania constitution.
-Skoloff & Wolfe is fighting for the same outcome in New Jersey.
+Skoloff & Wolfe, P.C. is fighting for the same outcome in New Jersey.